rush86999/atomic/README.md

   - SSO for teams
   - Microsoft Outlook Calendar integration
   - ChatGPT integration for Premium version

+### Customize Atomic for your team on your cloud
+- Same level of support & features as cloud hosted version
+- Same features
+- 1 year support included
+- $15 / month support afterwards
 ## Diagram

 ### Meeting Assist